motosharpley/mws-client/README.md

 ## Project Overview: Stage 2

 This is the client side application for the stage 2 MWS Nano Degree.
-The static assests are served via a simple express static server via port 3000.
+The static assets are served via a simple express static server on port 3000.
 If you need to adjust the port settings they can be found in the server.js file at the root directory.

-The project is configured to build static assests using gulp tasks and all production files will be placed in the 'dist' directory when you run the `gulp` command from the root directory.
+The project is configured to build static assets using gulp tasks and all production files will be placed in the 'dist' directory when you run the `gulp` command from the root directory.

 The data set relies on the mock API which can be found in the following repository [Api Repo here!](https://github.com/motosharpley/mws-stage-2) there are installation and start-up instructions accordingly in the readme.md file

 ### Installation and start up

 > After cloning the repository to your local machine and assuming you already have Nodejs installed start by running `npm install` in the root directory

 > Next you will need to build the dist files by running `gulp` in the root directory

-> now just run `node server` and the client will be running on localhost:3000
+> Now just run `node server` and the client will be running on localhost:3000

-> remember to also start the api server which will be running on port 1337
+> Remember to also start the api server which will be running on port 1337